 Kinsta vs Cloudways for WordPress 2026: Which Managed Host Actually Wins?

 Quick context: Kinsta is a fully managed WordPress-specific host running on Google Cloud's Premium Tier network.
 Cloudways is a managed cloud hosting platform that lets you deploy on five different cloud providers (DigitalOcean, Linode, Vultr, AWS, and Google Cloud).
-They're philosophically different products, which means this isn't a simple apples-to-apples comparison.
-This guide is for developers, agencies, and site owners who want the technical truth — not just marketing copy.
+They're built on different philosophies, which means this isn't a simple heads-to-heads comparison.
+This guide is for developers, agencies, and site owners who want the real story — not just marketing speak.

 Quick Comparison Table: Kinsta vs Cloudways for WordPress 2026